ngiani/AI-Assistant/README.md

   - Parameters: recipient email, subject, body
   - Example: "Send an email to john@example.com about the project deadline"

+### File System Tools
+- **list_directory**: Browse files and folders in a directory
+  - Example: "List files in my documents folder"

+- **read_file**: Read and display file contents
+  - Example: "Read my notes from the latest meeting"

+- **write_file**: Create or overwrite files with content
+  - Example: "Save this document as my_file.txt"

+- **delete_file**: Remove files from the system
+  - Example: "Delete the old backup file"

+**⚠️ Administrator Rights Required**: To access protected system files and directories, EVA must be run with administrator privileges.
+On Windows, right-click on your terminal/PowerShell and select "Run as administrator" before launching the application.

 ### Utility Tools
 - **get_current_time**: Retrieve the current date and time for accurate scheduling